PalakGarg14/Topic-Modeling---LDA---WANA-Cannabis-Customer-Reviews/README.md

 2.	**Import Dataset**: This section imports the data and prepares it for analysis.
 3.	**Tokenize Sentences and Clean**: This section tokenizes the sentences in the customer reviews and performs cleaning operations, including removing stop words and punctuation.
 4.	**Build the Bigram, Trigram Models and Lemmatize**: This section builds bigram and trigram models to identify frequently occurring phrases and lemmatizes the text to reduce inflectional forms to a common base form.
-5.	**Build the Topic Model:** This section builds an LDA (Latent Dirichlet Allocation) topic model to identify the most discussed topics in the customer reviews.
+5.	**Build the Topic Model and Optimizing it:** This section builds an LDA (Latent Dirichlet Allocation) topic model to identify the most discussed topics in the customer reviews.
+The model is optimised using jaccard score and coherence score.
 6.	**Presenting the Results**: This section presents the results of the analysis, including:
     - What is the Dominant topic and its percentage contribution in each document?
     - The most representative sentences for each topic